Munimadhuriganji/DL-Classification-Model/README.md

-# Developing a Neural Network Regression Model
+# Developing a Neural Network Classification Model

 ## AIM
-To develop a neural network regression model for the given dataset.
+To develop a neural network classification model for the given dataset.

 ## THEORY
-Regression problems involve predicting a continuous output variable based on input features.
-Traditional linear regression models often struggle with complex patterns in data.
-Neural networks, specifically feedforward neural networks, can capture these complex relationships by using multiple layers of neurons and activation functions.
-In this experiment, a neural network model is introduced with a single linear layer that learns the parameters weight and bias using gradient descent.
+The Iris dataset consists of 150 samples from three species of iris flowers (Iris setosa, Iris versicolor, and Iris virginica).
+Each sample has four features: sepal length, sepal width, petal length, and petal width.
+The goal is to build a neural network model that can classify a given iris flower into one of these three species based on the provided features.

 ## Neural Network Model
 Include the neural network model diagram.

 ## DESIGN STEPS
-### STEP 1: Generate Dataset
+### STEP 1:

-Create input values  from 1 to 50 and add random noise to introduce variations in output values .
+Load the Iris dataset using a suitable library.

-### STEP 2: Initialize the Neural Network Model
+### STEP 2:

-Define a simple linear regression model using torch.nn.Linear() and initialize weights and bias values randomly.
+Preprocess the data by handling missing values and normalizing features.

-### STEP 3: Define Loss Function and Optimizer
+### STEP 3:

-Use Mean Squared Error (MSE) as the loss function and optimize using Stochastic Gradient Descent (SGD) with a learning rate of 0.001.
+Split the dataset into training and testing sets.

-### STEP 4: Train the Model
+### STEP 4:

-Run the training process for 100 epochs, compute loss, update weights and bias using backpropagation.
+Train a classification model using the training data.

-### STEP 5: Plot the Loss Curve
+### STEP 5:

-Track the loss function values across epochs to visualize convergence.
+Evaluate the model on the test data and calculate accuracy.

-### STEP 6: Visualize the Best-Fit Line
+### STEP 6:

-Plot the original dataset along with the learned linear model.

-### STEP 7: Make Predictions

-Use the trained model to predict  for a new input value .
+Display the test accuracy, confusion matrix, and classification report.

 ## PROGRAM